fables-tales/nemesis/spec.md

 * `email`: the user's email address.
-Only given if the authenticated user is the user specified by :username or the authenticated user is a teacher of the user specified by :username.
+Only given if the authenticated user is the user specified by :username or the authenticated user is a team-leader of the user specified by :username.
 * `new_email`: the email address that the system has been asked to change to using.
 Only given if the authenticated user has access to the `email` field (see above) and a change request has been made.